 This isn’t punishment—it’s physics.
 Just as radioactive isotopes have half-lives, political influence in Unscarcity has a decay function built into its DNA.

-Compare this to current systems.
-In 2024, 60% of billionaire wealth came from inheritance, monopoly power, or “crony” sources.
+Compare this to current systems where billionaire wealth grew 81% in five years, with billionaires now 4,000 times more likely to hold political office than ordinary people.
 In Unscarcity, inherited wealth mathematically cannot compound across generations.
 The decay function ensures that yesterday’s influence fades unless renewed through today’s contribution.

 2. The Diversity Guard (Proof-of-Diversity)